SZucchini/racewalk-aijudge/README.md

 # Coming soon...

-## Abstract
+## Introduction

-This repository can detect faults in race walking from a smartphone camera video.
+This is the official code of [Automatic detection of faults in race walking from a smartphone camera]().
-Please check this [Paper]() for more information.

 This repository includes:
 - the script for creating training and validation data for the judgment model (Logistic regression).